AliTopal89/jenkins_fundamentals/jenkins-fundamentals/README.md

      allows additional access control lists (ACLs) to be defined for each project separately in the Project configuration screen.
 This allows granting specific users or groups access only to specified projects, instead of all projects in the Jenkins environment.

+#### Notes:
+  - Explicit Allow: means that if allow is not granted, then deny is assumed
+  - Explicit Deny: allows the user to be blocked from performing an action, jenkins doesn't have explicit deny, users are blocked by not having the permissions

+    if you assign a user to a role, you get all the permissions assigned to that role, you cannot explicity deny a single permission
+  - Inheritance: when an object that is considered to be the child of another object (contained within that object) contains the same permissions as the object that is its parent (the object's container)

 ##### Accounting